Nature-based solutions for water management in Norfolk

 Improve aquifer water storage

-Support biodiversity recovery across the river system and wider landscape
+Support biodiversity recovery across the river system

 Delivering Our Nutrient Mitigation Scheme